The 72-year-old math lecturer that became a lawyer

 "My initial introduction to business law and an awareness of the problems many experience when needing unaffordable legal advice led me to set my goal to study law" said Rosemary.

-It was this goal that saw Rosemary enrol in a Bachelor of Laws (Graduate) course at Charles Darwin University in 2004 and study her first units, while lecturing maths to first-year engineering students.
-In 2005 she finished her lecturing job and began studying full-time.
+It was this goal that saw Rosemary enrol in a Bachelor of Laws (Graduate) course at Charles Darwin University and study her first units, while lecturing maths to first-year engineering students.
+Shortly after, she finished her lecturing job and began studying full-time.

 Soon after, she was given a seat on the CDU Council.